srisha03/Customer-Profiling-Consumer-Value-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/60640107/107478668-7a115500-6b3f-11eb-8c54-a491a5b66c5c.png)

 We have a significant number of false positive predictions.
-We can resolve this by builing models that factor in the imabalance in the data set (by using Cost Sensitive, Data Sampling and Probability Calibration based models) to optimize the classification.
+We can resolve this by builing models that factor in the imbalance in the data set (by using Cost Sensitive, Data Sampling and Probability Calibration based models) to optimize the classification.

 [Back To The Top](#Objective)